 Keloids are not self-resolving and generally re-occur after surgical excision.
 The Dermal Clinicians at Melbourne Laser & Aesthetic Centre are specialised in Keloid treatment and removal.
 A consultation is necessary to assess and develop an individualized treatment plan for the Keloid scars.

-Depending on the treatment performed; temporary mild inflammation and mild swelling or crusting of the Keloid scar.
+Depending on the Keloid treatment performed; temporary inflammation and mild swelling or crusting of the Keloid scar.
 Following a course of treatments a gradual reduction in height and density over a period of several months can be expected with improvement of colour and visibility.
+Results can vary, however after a course of treatments the Keloid scar is flat and less obvious, blending into the surrounding skin tone and texture.